northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 There are strict quotas for each {term}`home directory` (i.e., `/home/<username>`), and staying within the quota is vital for preventing issues on the HPC.
 This page provides some best practices for keeping within the {term}`quota`.
 For more information about data storage on the HPC, see {ref}`data-storage`.

 :::{important}
-All commands on this page should be run from a {term}`compute node` on the partition `short`, because they are CPU-intensive.
+All commands on this page should be run from a {term}`compute node` because they are CPU-intensive.
 You can find more information on getting a job on a compute node from {ref}`using-srun`.
 :::

-## Utilize /projects and /scratch
+## Utilize /work and /scratch
-Use `/projects` for long-term storage.
-PIs can request a folder in `/projects` via [New Storage Space Request] and additional storage via [Storage Space Extension Request].
+Use `/work` for long-term storage.
+PIs can request a folder in `/work` via [New Storage Space Request] and additional storage via [Storage Space Extension Request].
 Utilize `/scratch/<username>` for temporary or intermediate files.
-Then, move files from `/scratch` to `/projects` for persistent storage (i.e., the recommended workflow).
+Then, move files from `/scratch` to `/work` for persistent storage (i.e., the recommended workflow).

 :::{note}
 Please be mindful of the `/scratch` purge policy, which can be found on the [Research Computing Policy Page].
-See {ref}`data-storage` for information on `/projects` and `/scratch`.
+See {ref}`data-storage` for information on `/work` and `/scratch`.
 :::

 ## How To Check Your Quotas
-You can see exactly how much of your quota is being used in your `/projects`, `/scratch`, or your `/home` directories by running the `check-quota` script from any node in the `short` partition.
+You can see exactly how much of your quota is being used in your /work, /scratch, or your /home directories by running the check-quota script from any node in the short partition.

-First, launch a job on a node in the `short` partition.
+First, launch a job on a node in the short partition.
 :::{code-block} bash
 srun -p short --pty bash
 :::

-And then run `check-quota` with the desired path as follows:
+And then run check-quota with the desired path as follows:
 :::{code-block} bash
 # check your home quota
 check-quota /home/<username>
 # check your scratch quota
 check-quota /scratch/<username>
-# check a projects directory quota
+# check a work directory quota
-check-quota /projects/<directory>
+check-quota /work/<directory>
 :::
 The output will be of the following form (inode count refers to the number of files):
 :::{code-block} bash